Localization Specialist Role and How to Become One

 Clearly, your localization puzzle is missing a key piece—a good localization project manager.
 Keep reading to find out what a localization specialist does and how they can benefit your growing company.

-Who is a localization project manager?
+Who is a localization specialist?

 A localization project manager, or localization specialist, is a professional who helps a product fit into international markets.
 They do this by managing translators, editors, and designers who modify the product’s language, design, or even features to suit local preferences.
 It’s a multifaceted role, with responsibilities that include: